How I define Public Relations:

 I serve as our agency’s primary media and digital communications trainer and am often called upon to present to a wide variety of business and civic organizations on such topics as media relations, social media and digital communications strategies, issues/crisis communications and special events management.

 I have a master’s degree in mass communications and a Bachelor of Arts degree in journalism/public relations from the Walter Cronkite School of Journalism at Arizona State University.
-I have been an adjunct faculty member at the Center for the Advancement of Small Business and currently teach classes at the Lodestar Center for Philanthropy and Nonprofit Innovation and the School of Community Resources and Development at Arizona State University.
+I have been an adjunct faculty member at the Center for the Advancement of Small Business and the Lodestar Center for Philanthropy and Nonprofit Innovation and am currently teaching an online public relations course at the School of Community Resources and Development at Arizona State University.